cepdnaclk/e17-4yp-Large-Language-Models-in-Education/docs/README.md

 ## Related Works

 ## Methodology
-### Step 01.
+#### Step 01.
 Create High Level SOlution Architecture
 ![diagram](./images/high_level_architecture_diagram.PNG)high_level_architecture_diagram

-### Step 02.
+#### Step 02.
 Plan System Data flow
 ![diagram](./images/data_flow.PNG)

-### Step 03.
+#### Step 03.
 Collect Course Materials and Create Datasets
-"Computer ARchitecture" course materials are collected and the datasets are created manually.
+"Computer Architecture" course materials are collected and the datasets are created manually.
 As an example "computer architecture" is selected.
 This complete protype can be used any other course if the similar steps are followed in the implementation.

-### Step 04.
+#### Step 04.
 QA Model Implementation
 - Get prebuild Question Answering Models
 - Train the models using datasets
 - Use a threshold value(0.5) to check the highest scored answer
 - Get the most suitable QA model using the highest accuracy

-### Step 05.
+#### Step 05.
 Create Similarity Checker
 - Cosine similarity function is used
 - Send the vector to similarity checker
 - Check all the summaries and select the most appropiate passage
 - Send that passage and prompt to QA model

-### Step 06.
+#### Step 06.
 Cache Implementation
 - LFU (Least Frequently Used) Eviction Policy is used
 - Replace the prompt which is least frequently used
 - Extract vector and and check that vector has an answer already

-### Step 07.
+#### Step 07.
 Backend Implemenatation
 - Get prompt with category
 - all-MiniLM-L6-v2 model is used to encode the prompt to a vector
 - Send the vector to cache